Wide-body aircraft: Wake turbulence and separation

-Aircraft are categorized by ICAO according to the wake turbulence they produce.
+Aircraft are categorised by ICAO according to the wake turbulence they produce.
 Because wake turbulence is generally related to the weight of an aircraft, these categories are based on one of four weight categories: light, medium, heavy, and super.

-Due to their weight, all current wide-body aircraft are categorized as "heavy", or in the case of the A380 in U.S. airspace, "super".
+Due to their weight, all current wide-body aircraft are categorised as "heavy", or in the case of the A380 in U.S. airspace, "super".

 The wake-turbulence category also is used to guide the separation of aircraft.
 Super- and heavy-category aircraft require greater separation behind them than those in other categories.
 In some countries, such as the United States, it is a requirement to suffix the aircraft's call sign with the word heavy (or super) when communicating with air traffic control in certain areas.